last update: November 16 2023

 Add a second vDisk

 That’s more or less simple.
 You might mount it to /var/nsinstall and you’ll always have plenty of space to upgrade your Citrix ADC / NetScaler.
 It takes rather little knowledge to do so.

 Extend the existing vDisk

 - Extend the vDisk to whatever size you like.

-- een needed in VMWare, I could extend my drive under VM-Ware during running my ADC, however not under XEN without Le-BSD)
+- Wen needed, in VMWare, I could extend my drive under VM-Ware during running my ADC, but not under XEN without Le-BSD)

 - execute gpart show to prove, there is some free (unalocated) space on the drive.
 It will also tell you the name of the current drive (i.E. da0, ad0)

 - execute gpart resize -i 1 ad0 (or what ever name your drive has)

 - execute gpart commit ad0s1 (to commit changes)